migramirez2/Harmony-ONE/progress/julia-nai.md

 ---

-2024-06-17 Mon: Scheduled Q2 review with Li.
+2024-06-17 Mon: Scheduled my Q2 review with Li and edited my Q2 review draft.
 Continued to work on debugging the gTrade deployment.

 ---